arangodb/arangodb/Documentation/Books/Manual/Installation/Linux.md

    ArangoDB web site and download the correct package for your Linux distribution.
    You can find binary packages for the most common distributions there.
 Linux Mint: please use the corresponding Ubuntu or Debian packages.
-1. Follow the installation instructions included in the _Download_ page to use your favorite package manager for the major distributions.
+2. Follow the installation instructions on the _Download_ page to use your favorite package manager for the major distributions.
 After setting up the ArangoDB repository you can easily install ArangoDB using _yum_, _aptitude_, _urpmi_ or _zypper_.